RMOnft/openDAW/packages/docs/docs-learn/lessons/midi-and-synthesis.md

 By sending MIDI messages to a synth and tweaking its parameters you build an intuitive understanding of how electronic instruments create sound.

+For how timing variations shape feel, check out the [groove examples](../how-it-works/groove-examples.md).

 ## Quiz

 1. What does a MIDI clip contain?